Salimgeo/Salimgeo/README.md

   - for map design finalization: Inkscape, GIMP
   - basics of Python, SQL

-- 💬 Ask me about possibilities of functional **map design**.
+- 💬 Ask me about possibilities of mapping methods and functional **map design**.
 Everytime there are more options.
 - If the map looks nice it doesn't mean it's easy to read!
 If the map is easy to read but is not attractive to readers, general public will not use it!

 - ⚡ Other hobbies: drums, juggling, hiking, geography games